 Most of the Special Master's awards for loss of solatium adhere to the Heiser guidelines and are grounded in sound evidentiary principles.
-See generally 1st Special Master Rep. Those recommendations will not be disturbed.
-However, the Special Master recommended, consistent with plaintiffs' request, that the Court award upward departures from the Heiser guidelines for three plaintiffs.
-The Court agrees that their injuries warrant upward departures, but in one case not to the same extent as the Special Master's recommendation.
-The Court will explain why.
+See generally 2d Special Master Rep. Those recommendations will not be disturbed.
+However, the Special Master recommended, consistent with plaintiffs' request, that the Court award departures from the Heiser guidelines for two plaintiffs.
+The Court agrees disagrees with the Special Master in part and agrees with the Special Master in part.
+The Court will go on to explain why.